micropython/micropython/docs/library/network.WLAN.rst

-   authmode       Authentication mode supported (enumeration, see module constants) password       Access password (string) dhcp_hostname  The DHCP hostname to use
+   authmode       Authentication mode supported (enumeration, see module constants) password       Access password (string) dhcp_hostname  The DHCP hostname to use reconnects     Number of reconnect attempts to make (integer, 0=none, -1=unlimited)
    =============  ===========